In the age of video games, gadgets and smartphones, getting your kids outside for some fresh air isn’t easy…

-Smaller trampolines can have as low a weight limit as 50 kg, whilst larger trampolines can go up to 150 kg.
+A mini trampoline for toddlers will have a maximum weight capacity of around 30 kg.
+Small ‘full-size’ trampolines may still have as low a weight limit as 50 kg, whilst larger trampolines can go up to 150 kg.

 If you want to use the trampoline yourself, or know that other adults in the family will want to use it, take your weight into account and opt for a higher weight capacity.

 Also, if you suspect that more than one child may use the trampoline at a time, this needs to be factored in to which weight limit you choose.

 Bear in mind that, if you have young children, they will still want to use the trampoline as they grow older.
 Therefore, the weight capacity that you choose (as well as the size of the trampoline) needs to reflect this.